-6.2 In 2016 there were two wharves in North East England where crushed rock was landed for aggregate use (see Table 6.1 below).
-These wharves are located at on the River Tyne in Tyne and Wear.
-Rock has been imported via the Port of Blyth in Northumberland and the Port of Sunderland in previous years but not during the 2016 survey period.
+6.2 In 2017 there was one wharf in North East England where crushed rock was landed for aggregate use (see Table 6.1 below).
+This is located at on the River Tyne in Tyne and Wear.
+Rock for aggregates uses has been imported via the Port of Blyth in Northumberland, Port of Tyne and the Port of Sunderland in previous years but not during the 2017 survey period.
 Further details of the both active and inactive sites are provided in Appendix 1.
 There are no active wharves importing crushed rock for aggregate use in County Durham and Tees Valley.

-Table 6.1: Wharves in North East England for the importation of crushed rock aggregate, 2016
+Table 6.1: Wharves in North East England for the importation of crushed rock aggregate, 2017

-Sub-area Active sites in 2016 Inactive sites in 2016 County Durham Northumberland Port of Blyth (Battleship Wharf) Tyne and Wear Hayhole Road WharfPort of Tyne Sunderland (Greenwells Quay) Wharf Tees Valley
+Sub-area Active sites in 2017 Inactive sites in 2017 County Durham Northumberland Port of Blyth (Battleship Wharf) Tyne and Wear Hayhole Road Wharf Sunderland (Greenwells Quay) WharfPort of Tyne Tees Valley